KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

 ~~~~~~~

 -  Label command buttons with an imperative verb.
--  Do not use ending punctuation for labels.
+-  Don't use ending punctuation for labels.
 -  Describe the action that the button performs in a tooltip.
 -  End the label with an ellipsis if the command requires additional
    information to execute.